-The term “brain aneurysm” refers to a bulging blood vessel in the brain.
+A brain aneurysm is a bulging blood vessel in the brain.
 It occurs when a thin, weak spot forms along an artery wall.
 This weak spot may balloon outward and fill with blood.
+About one in 50 people will develop a brain aneurysm throughout their life time.
+Most aneurysms remain small and do not burst or cause any symptoms.

-Fortunately, with prompt diagnosis and treatment, ruptured aneurysms are survivable.
-And thanks to the advanced expertise and equipment available at Valley, we can often prevent aneurysms from rupturing in the first place — helping you avoid the need for life-saving emergency care.
+Fortunately, with prompt diagnosis and treatment, ruptured aneurysms are survivable for some people.
+Valley neurosurgeons specialize in innovative treatments, including minimally invasive surgery, that can often prevent aneurysms from rupturing.
+And this helps you avoid the need for life-saving emergency care.

 Brain Aneurysm Symptoms